ibm-cloud-docs/account/iam-userid_keys.md

 **Command options**:

 NAME (required)
-:   The name of the API key to be locked, exclusive with UUID.
+:   The name of the API key to lock, exclusive with UUID.

 UUID (required)
-:   UUID of the API key to be locked, exclusive with NAME.
+:   UUID of the API key to lock, exclusive with NAME.

 -f, --force
 :   Forces lock without confirmation.